Dollar Bank: African American Customers

-Slaves in the battle-torn Virginia region took liberation into their own hands by fleeing towards the lines of Union troops and Northern states.
+Enslaved people in the battle-torn Virginia region took liberation into their own hands by fleeing toward the lines of Union troops and Northern states.
 The migration swelled the African American population in cities like Pittsburgh, which was already growing with industrial expansion and workers seeking jobs.
 Between 1855 and the early 1900s, about 40% of Dollar Bank's African American customers were born in Virginia.

 Famous Notable Customers

 Founders of iconic Pittsburgh department stores were among Dollar Bank's depositors in the late 1800s.
 Joseph Horne opened a savings account in 1862 in trust for his son, Durbin.
 Brothers Morris and Jacob Kaufmann, German immigrants who were making a name in Pittsburgh retail, became depositors in 1888 and 1890, respectively.
 Walter Rosenbaum, whose father Max founded The Rosenbaum Company store, which for decades anchored a corner of the intersection at Market Street and Liberty Avenue, opened an account with Dollar Bank in 1894.

-Artist George Hetzel, founder of the Scalp Level School of painting, is famous for his landscapes showcasing the natural beauty of Southwestern Pennsylvania.
+Artist George Hetzel, founder of the Scalp Level School of Painting, is famous for his landscapes showcasing the natural beauty of Southwestern Pennsylvania.
 In February 1866, he opened a savings account at Dollar Bank.

-Author, publisher, abolitionist and women's rights advocate Jane Grey Swisshelm opened a savings account at Dollar Bank in 1876.
+Author, publisher, abolitionist, and women's rights advocate Jane Grey Swisshelm opened a savings account at Dollar Bank in 1876.
 The Pittsburgh neighborhood of Swisshelm Park is named in her honor.

 In March 1888, John Paul Golden, M.D., became the first African American graduate with a medical degree from Western Pennsylvania Medical College, forerunner of University of Pittsburgh School of Medicine.
 One month later, Dr. Golden became a Dollar Bank depositor.

-Composer and conductor Victor Herbert made his home in Pittsburgh for six years, 1898 through 1904, when he was conductor of the Pittsburgh Symphony.
-His home in Shadyside became a gathering place for world-famous musical talent.
+Composer and conductor Victor Herbert made his home in Pittsburgh for six years, from 1898 through 1904 when he was conductor of the Pittsburgh Symphony.
+His house in Shadyside became a gathering place for world-famous musical talent.
 Herbert opened a savings account at Dollar Bank in 1900.

 Abolitionist, preacher, and Underground Railroad activist Lewis Woodson and his wife Caroline Woodson became Dollar Bank depositors in 1857 and 1860.
 They were the patriarch and matriarch of one of the notable African American families in early Pittsburgh.
-At least twelve Woodson family members opened savings accounts at Dollar Bank by the early 1900s.
+By the early 1900s, at least twelve Woodson family members had opened savings accounts at Dollar Bank.